The District of Columbia

 In response to requests from the public and from District agencies, the District of Columbia is always looking to update our look and add new features.
 Our earlier versions of the website were repeat award winners but they looked simplistic and became outdated very quickly (see a screenshot of the old agency look).

 Our current project is to migrate all of DC.Gov agencies into the Drupal content management system (an open source CMS) with an improved navigation, a modern look and feel and a citizen-centric design (see an example of the Drupal design).
-Over 100 agencies have been moved to Drupal as of May 2014.

 The New DC.Gov Homepage